Text original

 - RA1.
 Interprets and communicates the results of statistical and bioinformatics analyzes rigorously.

 - LO2.
-Use computing, biological databases, and bioinformatics tools to obtain biological information.
+It uses computing, biological databases and bioinformatics tools to obtain biological information.

 - LO3.
-Shows skills for critical reflection in the processes linked to the exercise of the profession.
+Demonstrates skills for critical reflection in processes linked to the exercise of the profession.

 - LO4.
-Analyzes specific knowledge of the field and its contextualization in national and international environments.
+Analyses knowledge specific to the field and its contextualisation in national and international environments.

 - LO5.
-It applies procedures specific to scientific research in the development of training and professional activity.
+Apply procedures specific to scientific research in the development of training and professional activity.

 - LO6.
 It designs interventions that meet the needs of the field in a multidisciplinary way.

 - LO7.
-Moves with ease in contexts of virtual interaction through the use of ICT.
+Moves with ease in virtual interaction contexts through the use of ICT.

 - LO8.
 It moves with desymboltura in the general use of ICT and, in particular, in the technological environments specific to the professional field.

 - RA9.
-Shows sensitivity for fair and equal professional practice from a gender perspective.
+Shows sensitivity for an equitable and egalitarian professional practice from a gender perspective.

 - RA10.
-Moves with ease in complex situations or situations that require the development of new solutions.
+Moves with ease in complex situations or those that require the development of new solutions.

 General skills